Basics of Interplanetary Flight

 Or download and fill out this PDF Registration Form.

-- First class meeting is Thursday May 15.
+- First class meeting is A Thursday early in May.

 - For registering in person: South Campus, 950 S. Raymond Ave., Office hours are posted here.
 Office phone 626.396.2319, fax 626.396.4219.
 Here's the PDF Registration Form.